-Spider angiomas This photograph shows two spider angiomas (spider telangiectasias) on the arm of a pregnant woman.
-A central feeding vessel, most easily seen in the lesion on the right, leads to other telangiectatic vessels, arranged in the shape of a spider, best appreciated in the lesion on the left.
-Pressure over the central vessel with the end of a paper clip or a glass slide causes the entire lesion to blanch.
-Similar lesions can be seen in patients with cirrhosis, and are most commonly seen on the upper chest, face, and back.
+Spider angiomas This photograph shows two spider angiomas (spider telangictesias) on the arm of a pregnant woman A central feeding vessel, most easily seen in the lesion on the right, leads to other telangictatic vessels, arranged in he shape of a spider, best apprecitated in the lesion on the left.
+Pressure over the central vessel with the end of a paper clip or glass side causes the entire lesion to blanch.
+Similar lesions an be seen in patients with cirrhosis, and are most commonly seen on the upper chest, face, and back.